cmseeling/alpha-centauri-terminal/README.md

 1. Start a dev instance with `cargo tauri dev`
 2. In a separate shell instance, run the test with `npm run test:e2e`
 3. The dev instance will close at the successful conclusion of the test

+Note: only working on Windows at the moment and may never work on WebKit runtimes (Linux and MacOS)